TUCTF/write-ups-2015/Backdoorctf15/team_600/README.md

 the flag.

-By observing where your flag was located in the outputted data, you could the flag began 10 words from the begginning of the dump.
+By observing where your flag was located in the outputted data, you could see the flag began 10 words from the beginning of the dump.
-Therefore, using %10$x would cause the 10th value on the stack to be printed.
+Therefore, using %10$x would cause the 10th value on the stack to be printed or the first word of the flag.
 We now can hardcode exactly where the flag will be.
-The flag is printed in hex, there are 256 bits in the flag (i.e. 32 bytes or 64 hex characters) so we will need to use 16 %x's.
+The flag is printed in hex, there are 256 bits in the flag (i.e. 32 bytes or 64 hex characters) so we will need to use 16 %x's to grab the entire flag.

 ##Code
 Import pwn tools, set the context appropriately and connect to the remote service.
 If this is being run on a linux computer, it will work locally if in the same directory as the team executable.
+Note there also needs to be a flag file locally.
 Pwn tools will run the process and attach it to a port, simulating the contest environment quite nicely.
 ```python
 from pwn import *
 context(arch='i386', os='linux')